-Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above, Accuplacer reading score of 78 or above, or COMPASS reading score of 83 (b) Completion of READ 0033 with a grade of "C" or higher.
+Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above, or Accuplacer Reading score of 78 or above, (b) Completion of READ 0033 with a grade of "C" or higher.
 No student will be exempt from this requirement.

 Advanced course to provide individuals with the skills necessary to assess and care for patients at the scene of an injury or illness.
 Students will also become familiar with the advanced stabilization and care of injured patient(s), as well as advanced rescue procedures.
-Prepares the student to take the Arkansas State Emergency Technician examination as well as the National Registry examination.